 As well as our comprehensive Building Survey we also offer a unique report designed specifically for period properties, older, historic houses or any house of traditional construction, usually built prior to 1919.

-Old houses with solid walls work very differently to more modern houses and this survey report is designed to help you understand how your house ‘works’; how it needs to ‘breathe’; understanding quirks, defects, damp and movement and not being unduly put off.
-The report goes into much more detail and gives considerably more advice, especially regarding how to look after a house like this, what ‘listed’ and ‘conservation area’ means and the implications.
-It gives advice to your legal advisers as well as advice on keeping an old house as energy efficient as possible.
+Old houses with solid walls work very differently to modern houses and this survey report is designed to help you understand how your house ‘works’: how it needs to ‘breathe’; understanding quirks, defects, damp and movement, and how not to be unduly put off.
+The report will go into great detail and give considerably more advice, especially in terms of how to look after a house like this, what ‘listed’ and ‘conservation area’ means and the implications of these.
+It also provides advice that is valuable to your legal advisers as well as our best recommendations on keeping an old house as energy-efficient as possible.